Didintle-code09/Jarvis-BootLeg/README.md

 The HUD is a Tkinter window with a simple input bar, message log, and voice trigger button.
 It is meant to be a lightweight assistant shell rather than a full desktop suite.

-## Notes

-- Without an API key, JARVIS uses a local fallback responder.
-- Commands that cannot be executed safely are handled in a predictable, explicit way.
-- The project is structured so tools, memory, voice, and UI can be expanded later without rewiring the whole app.